Icy Health

 This stroke occurs due to the blockage in the arteries that supply the blood to the brain.
 Two types of the block can result in an ischemic stroke; cerebral embolism and cerebral thrombosis.

 Cerebral thrombosis occurs when the blood develops clots in the blood vessels.
-In contrast, cerebral embolism, also known as embolic stroke, occurs when blood clot forms in the arteries or heart that move through the bloodstream to the brain.
+In contrast, cerebral embolism, also known as embolic stroke, occurs when a blood clot forms in the arteries or heart that move through the bloodstream to the brain.

 Conclusion